 I think my favorite is the fortified church of Cisnădioara.
 Other well-known fortified churches in Transylvania are in Cisnădie, Biertan, Prejmer, Cristian, and Viscri.
 The latter are among those most mentioned in the guidebooks because they are located in scenic places.

 There is a great difference between Romania’s cities (especially the tourist ones) and its villages.
 You can see how poor our country really is if you go to rural areas when you visit Romania.
 People still have outhouses, there are homes without running water, and places where children walk for kilometers to go to school, to say the least.

 Though living a simple life, villagers are welcoming, friendly, and hard-working people.
 Some of them are still working in the family business, which has been passed down through generations.
 However, though today you can still watch people involved in the old traits, it is unclear how these will survive in the future, with so many young people moving to the cities to have a better life.

 For foreigners, what we still have is invaluable.
 One of them is Peter Hurley, an Irish guy who moved to Romania when he was 26 years old and fell in love with our country.
 You can discover some of our traditional crafts in Peter Hurley’s documentary, meant to promote the simple and sustainable ways of life in some of our villages.

 35. The village museums

-An easier way to discover rural Romania without leaving the big cities is to visit the Village Museums built all over the country.
+An easier way to discover rural life without leaving the big cities while you visit Romania is to visit the Village Museums built all over the country.

 My personal favorite is the one from Sibiu, where the buildings are grouped by craft.
 The ASTRA Traditional Folk Civilization Museum takes about a day to visit properly and is also the place where you can find the house from the 10 RON banknote.